mohak300501/blazingfeathers/README.md

 **Note**: Function dependencies are included in the main package.json to avoid memory issues during build.

 **Admin Configuration**: Set `VITE_ADMIN_EMAILS` to a comma-separated list of admin email addresses.
 These users will have admin privileges in the application.
 Make sure to set this environment variable in both your local `.env` file and in your Netlify dashboard.

+**Google Drive Setup**: The app uses the same Firebase service account for Google Drive access.
+You need to set up a shared drive and provide both the shared drive ID and folder ID within that drive.

 ## Project Structure